finbourne/lusid-configuration-sdk-python-preview/sdk/docs/ConfigurationSetsApi.md

 # **get_system_configuration_sets**
 > ResourceListOfConfigurationSet get_system_configuration_sets(code, reveal=reveal)

-[EXPERIMENTAL] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
+[EARLY ACCESS] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
 By default secrets will not be revealed  All users have access to this endpoint

 ### Example